Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

     - About Page: The About page shows you same navbar as the home page and also the carosel just below the navbar and some nice boot strap card components to explain the the three topics of the site for the art work.

-    - Store Page: The store page has the same thing again for the navbar and the carosel at the top the rest of the page is just a
+    - Store Page: The store page has the same thing again for the navbar and the carosel at the top the rest of the page is just has the cards at the bottom with some text for the content on each category of art

     - Register Page: The Register page consists of a sign up form for the user to create a user name and a password for their account